omenge-stack/privacy-policy/README.md

 ---

-*This Privacy Policy was last updated on [Insert Date].
+*This Privacy Policy was last updated on 13th June 2025.
 Please review it periodically for any changes.*